We interviewed Minneapolis entertainer Prof before he stepped onstage at Soundset 2018. Lets dig in.

 Chris Taylor: Nice to meet you, man.
 So, what’s it like to perform in front of your hometown fans, especially now that Soundset is a destination rap festival?

-Prof: Is this just video, or is are you gonna write this up?
+Prof: Is this just audio, or is are you gonna write this up?

 Chris Taylor: A harvest?
 Yeah.